Tablerase/42_Projects/README.md

 ### Documentation Preview

+> [!WARNING]\
-Some display in `.md` files of this repository may not be supported by github (svg, css display, some math in latex, ...), you can clone the repository and view it locally.
+> Some display in `.md` files of this repository may not be supported by github (svg, css display, some math in latex, ...), you can clone the repository and view it locally.

 > [!NOTE]\
 > Recommened extensions for better experience in `vscode` are as follows: